-The Clean Implant Project
+The CleanImplant Project

-It should be a matter of course that all dental implants when delivered in a sterile packaging are clean as surface pollution with organic particles or major inorganic residues originating from the production process are suspected to cause insufficient or missing osseointegration of dental implants.
-Unintended micrometre-scale particles may induce a foreign body reaction with a loss of bone in the early stages of osseointegration.
+It should certainly be a matter of course that all dental implants are clean when delivered in sterile packaging.
+Surface pollution with organic particles or residues of tungsten, bronze or nickel-chromium compounds from the production process are suspected to cause insufficient or missing osseointegration of dental implants.
+Unintended micrometer-scale particles are highly likely to induce a foreign body reaction with a loss of bone in the early stages of osseointegration.

 Alarming Residues and Contaminants